-There were no unrecognized tax benefits as of December 31, 2022 and 2021.
-No amounts were accrued for the payment of interest and penalties at December 31, 2022 and 2021.
+There were no unrecognized tax benefits as of December 31, 2023 and 2022.
+No amounts were accrued for the payment of interest and penalties at December 31, 2023 and 2022.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
 The Company is subject to income tax examinations by major taxing authorities since inception.

-A reconciliation of the statutory federal income tax rate (benefit) to the Company's effective tax rate (benefit) is as follows for the year ended December 31, 2022 and for the period from May 20, 2021 (inception) through December 31, 2021:
+A reconciliation of the statutory federal income tax rate (benefit) to the Company's effective tax rate (benefit) is as follows for the years ended December 31, 2023 and 2022:

-December 31, 2022 December 31, 2021

-Statutory federal income tax rate 21.0% 21.0%

-Change in valuation allowance 5.1% (21.0)%

-Income tax expenses 26.1% 0.0%
+Year Ended December 31, 2023 Year Ended December 31, 2022 Statutory federal income tax rate 21.0% 21.0% Change in fair value of derivative warrant liabilities 0.6% 0.0% Change in valuation allowance 4.6% 5.1% Income tax expenses 26.2% 26.1%